fglmtt/admin/lectures/4-python-advanced-stuff.md

 - Whose return values are identical for identical arguments
 - Have no side effects (e.g., modification of mutable reference arguments)

-Anything that can be done with impure functions can also be done with pure functions.
+Anything that can be done with impure functions can also be done with pure functions

 As a rule of thumb
 - Write pure functions whenever it is reasonable
 - Resort to impure functions only if there is an advantage